Utah Spring Break Ideas and Travel Tips

 - Vacation Rentals in Hanksville

-Photograph the Bentonite Hills
+Spring Break Photography at the Bentonite Hills

 The Bentonite Hills in Utah is one of the best things to do in Utah for Spring Break.
 Located just outside of Capitol Reef National Park, plan to use a 4-wheel drive vehicle with high clearance to get here.